 Contemporary art is more complex.
 Simply admiring its beauty and feeling the emotion from the piece, like with classic art, can be difficult for many casual observers.
 Contemporary art has deeper meaning and appeals to more niche audiences.
 Audiences that appreciate contemporary art have a better understanding of art education.
-Classic art is admired, while contemporary art needs to be understood.
+Classic art you admire, while contemporary art you need to understand.

 Conference room design mirrors the differences between classic and contemporary art.
 While both appeal to different audiences, contemporary conference room design might not be understood by many casual employees.

 However, a meeting room design impacts the function of the room.
 Contemporary interior design and its conference rooms have different layouts.
 Understanding these layouts will help your team better plan its next meeting room design plans.

 Here’s five different contemporary conference room layouts to consider for your conference room upgrade.

 Five Layouts for Contemporary Meeting Room Design

 A banquet style layout has meeting attendees sit around an oval, square, or hexagon-shaped table.
 This layout offers smaller groups a more intimate space that fosters communication.
 Team members don’t have to shout or jockey for position to participate.
 They can instead focus on the ideas and information that’s passing through the room.

 This layout is great for staff training sessions.
 It can accommodate training sessions during meal times, like a lunch time meeting on the new rules of crisis management in the social media era.

 Tables should accommodate between six and ten people and stand approximately 30 inches high.
 The diameter of the tables can be between 5-6 inches.